JetBrains/kotlin-web-site/docs/tutorials/javascript/getting-started-idea/getting-started-with-intellij-idea.md

 In order to debug the application using IntelliJ IDEA, we need to perform two steps:

 1. Install the [JetBrains Chrome Extension](https://chrome.google.com/webstore/detail/jetbrains-ide-support/hmhgeddbohgjknpmjagkdomcpobmllji?hl=en) which allows debugging inside IntelliJ IDEA via Chrome.
-This is useful for any type of web application developed with IntelliJ IDEA, not sure Kotlin.
+This is useful for any type of web application developed with IntelliJ IDEA, not just Kotlin.

 2. Configure the Kotlin Compiler to generate source maps, accessible via `Preferences|Kotlin Compiler`